Gentleman-Programming/Gentleman.Dots/README.md

 ### Note on Terminal Emulators

 You can choose between Kitty, WezTerm, or Alacritty as your terminal emulator.
-This repository provides configurations for all three

-, but it is recommended to use Alacritty as it is preferred here.
+This repository provides configurations for all three, but it is recommended to use Alacritty.